Home

 Evolving and strengthening over the years, the Holland Torpedo Boat Company became Electric Boat and finally General Dynamics in 1952.
 Over the next few decades, it made many of the major weapons systems and armored vehicles deployed by the USA everywhere, from Vietnam’s rice paddies to the dusty desert plains of Iraq.

 Releasing buzzing blasts of bullets from vehicle and helicopter mounts, the GAU-17 minigun is probably General Dynamics’ most famous – and cinematic – product.
 Jesse Ventura’s commando character in the 1987 Arnold Schwarzenegger action flick Predator made the minigun famous.
 The six-barreled rotary machine gun didn’t save Ventura’s character from the scorpion-faced, camouflaged, headhunting alien stalking him.
-But the minigun is still in frequent use on real-world ground attack aircraft.
+However, the minigun is still in frequent use on real-world ground attack aircraft.

 General Dynamics: Products Across the Battlefield